RTX3080Ti-Official/swipin/README.md

 A TikTok-like app for Android.

 ## Informations
+> [!NOTE]
+> This README file will be rewritten soon and might not look the same.

 > [!IMPORTANT]
 > First release pushed to February's end/March's start due to me being sick for 3 days.